ALL of the features below come standard on your Aerovault MKII Trailer

 The Aerovault is smart about space.
 Instead of hauling a lot of air and some plywood cabinets down the road, you’ll find every space inside the Aerovault is sleek, lightweight and useful.

 Let’s start with those beautiful curved front side doors (right).
 Open them up and you will find a composite storage structure perfectly formed against the curve of the doors.
 The two shelves inside these deep storage compartments can hold numerous cans, bottles, rags, tools, etc.

 Another advantage to having a well-built trailer made of sturdy 1/8” thick aluminum is that custom brackets can be made and installed uniquely for your personal equipment.
 Many Aerovault owners have gathered together their equipment and taken it to their local fabricator.

 We’ve seen some really cool custom ideas implemented such as the an under-the-shelf jack stand holder with jack held in place beneath with floor brackets (left).

 A couple of quick points to consider: A standing person can see over most cars which is a good indication they’ll fit inside an Aerovault.
 And width?
 The Aerovault has the widest interior space possible for a superior handling torsion flex axle trailer (80” inches in-between the wheel wells).

 To demonstrate the point of how roomy the Aerovault is (with the roof off of one so you can see the fit inside), we drove a full-size 1985 Mercedes Benz sedan into this Aerovault MKII!
 With the Benz’s curb weight of 3,500 pounds and the Aerovault’s light 2,340 pounds, we could still load in another 1,200 pounds of weight if we wanted.

-Yes, 15 inch wheels and N speed rated tires, a full size spare, battery, winch WITH remote control fob, LED lights inside and out, a fully skinned underside, side doors, swivel jack (your choice wheeled or pedestal).
+Yes, 15 inch wheels and N speed rated tires, a full size spare, battery, winch WITH remote control fob, LED lights inside and out, a fully skinned underside, side doors, and wheeled swivel jack.
 Most of these items are additional cost options on most trailers, if they’re offered at all.